AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-10-14-An-Object-oriented-approach-to-random-walkers.md

 And as is often the case with creative coding sketches, this is again one of those problems that looks like a fun challenge when observed shallowly, but hides <a href='https://en.wikipedia.org/wiki/Self-avoiding_walk'>a monstrum of a mathematical problem</a> (graph theory to be precise) underneath.
 We'll brush aside this apparent simplicity for now, and tackle the task at hand with all sincerity, as always.
 Let's first talk through what we're trying to accomplish!

 <h2><a name='inspect'></a>A Closer Look</h2>
+To start things off, let's briefly describe the task at hand.

 We begin with an empty grid.
 To be precise, this is a grid of empty positions, that will be the foundation of everything that follows.
 It'll serve as the structure within which our random walkers are allowed to move.
 The positions that constitute the grid thus can either be occupied or vacant, depending on it having been traversed or not.

 The entities that will now interact, move, traverse and populate these empty positions in the grid, are called <a href='https://en.wikipedia.org/wiki/Random_walk'>'random walkers'</a>.
 And as the name suggests, these walkers will be navigating our grid in a random manner.